Convergence of spatial branching processes to $\alpha$-stable CSBPs: Genealogy of semi-pushed fronts: Main results and heuristics

 \subsubsection{Step 2.
 The reversed process}

-According to the recursion formula for the moments of a CSBP, see \eqref{moments:CSNP}, we now need to identify $\tilde{m}_k$, defined in \eqref{eq:m_c}, to be the $k$-th moment of a certain jump measure.
-The key observation is that the invariant distribution of the spine is given by
+According to the recursion formula for the moments of a $\psi$-metric measure space, see \eqref{moments:CSNP}, we now need to identify $\hat{m}_p$ in \eqref{eq:m_c} with the $p$-th moment of a certain jump measure.
+The key observation is that the invariant distribution of the spine has density proportional to $\tilde h(x)h(x)$, see~\eqref{eq:Pi}.
+As a consequence, the integral in \eqref{eq:m_c} involves integrating $h^2(x) \tilde{h}(x)$.
+From \eqref{eq:h_inf}, for every $x > 1$